We are happy to provide free estimates for any of your insulation needs.

 Fiberglass batt insulation is an affordable insulation material made from glass fibers and is the most common type of insulation in Canada.
 It is fire resistant, excellent for sound reduction, has a high R-value and its environmentally friendly!
 The batt insulation from Okanagan Insulation Services not only reduces energy consumption in homes, it is also made from 25% recycled materials.

-Yes, as long as the batts are in good shape and have not been exposed to moisture, rodents/pests, and is not compressed.
+Yes, as long as the batts are in good shape and have not been exposed to moisture, rodents/pests, and are not compressed.
 There is no need to remove it as additional blown-in insulation can be added overtop.

 Fiberglass batt insulation can last a lifetime when it is well maintained.
 If you have any moisture issues, rodents or pests, or the insulation has been compressed, it may need replacing.

 No, the 2lb Closed-Cell Polyurethane Spray Foam insulation used at Okanagan Insulation Services is not ideal for soundproofing as it is too dense and rigid to provide optimal soundproofing qualities